DJTwoTone/Ask_Your_Rep/thoughts.md

     - what style should I use?
     - where to put navigation
     - how can I use bill information

+        - scroll with info?

     - news search for name / display as sidebar or ?
     - Flask blueprints
     - mobility?
+    - what to with rep ids?

 # REMEMBER